alexrayperry/SD-Collision-Hotspots/README.md

   * **Findings:** Our data, when grouped by hour of the day, shows that the injuries from collisions are most common during rush hour traffic, from 5-6pm.
 The data also confirms that, as the day goes on, hour by hour, up until 6pm, the number injuries due to traffic collision increases.
 Whereas, the number of deaths due to traffic collisions does not appear to have any correlation with the time of day.
-The recorded number of deaths per hour are so low, between 0 and 11, and there appears to be no trend on what time a death due to collision will occur.
+The recorded number of deaths per hour are so low, between 0 and 11, and there appears to be no trend showing what hour of the day a death due to a collision will occur.
 In conclusion, we know we want to work on stopping collision during the "rush hour" times of the day.

 ![Line1](images/Line1.png)

 ![Line2](images/Line2.png)

-TERV
 * What are the deadliest collision types, based on whether or not they kill or injure people?

   * **Findings:** Through this analysis, it became clear that certain collisions/violations were more prone to lead to deaths than injuries, even though the number of injuries are more common across all collisions.